 ProEducation, Green School and Australian Independent School are the three schools that cater for students with special needs and personalizing learning for their students.
 ProEducation offers support and therapy in Speech and Language & Occupational Therapy Services and they are expanding the wellbeing program and pastrol care.
 ProED offer a seperate stream alongside their other classes called Towards Independence and they can also provide one on one teachers in the classroom.
 The Green School offers support in English, Academics, and social and emotional support.
 AIS offers support with regards to English as an additional Language (EAL), learning difficulties, physical disabilities, counselling and Careers & Future Education.

-Learning Bahasa at school in Bali
+Learning Bahasa and cultural immersion at school in Bali

 My children learnt Bahasa Indonesia twice a week and I had fun learning alongside them too.
 We got one of their Balinese Assistant teachers to come to our villa once a week to get on top of the language.
 It was also great to be able to practice our Bahasa every day when we chatted to the friendly locals at places like warungs and markets.
-However, Bahasa is not compulsory to teach in schools but many schools offer it and ensure the cultural festivals are celebrate as well.
+However, Bahasa is not compulsory to teach in schools but many schools offer it and ensure the cultural festivals are celebrated as well.
 Learning Bahasa might something the whole family can do together before arriving in Bali too!
 Of course there are apps that teach you the basics or you can get a Bahasa tutor or join a conversation club.

 Will my children be behind in their studies when we return home?